~ VINE TOMATO SEED part 1: ~

 This variety slows down if we have a cool spell in late spring/early summer, but it starts growing again once temperatures rise again.

-Our new introduction for 2013, this is a wonderful cherry tomato.
+This is a wonderful cherry tomato.
 A mid sized bright red cherry, it is really, really good, quite possibly one of the tastiest we have, and is the one we always pick out for eating at lunch during our tomato-deseeding sessions.

 The plants make long trusses with large numbers of really attractive, bright red tomatoes that are right at the top end of the size range for a cherry type.
 It has become a new favourite of ours.Bred by eccentric and visionary horticultural genius Alan Chadwick, who in 1967, and at the age of 58, gave up being a Shakespearian actor in South Africa and instead joined the University of Santa Cruz in California - to create and run their new on-site Farm & Garden project, run on egalitarian biodynamic principles.
 And as well as in inspiring a whole generation of market gardeners, he created this wonderful cherry tomato.